Reusability

 ourselves.
 Let's say we started

-working on some other contract and found out that the donate
+working on some other contract and found out that we would like to restrict access to modify

 :